Air Fryer Zucchini Coins is a delicious and easy air fryer recipe. This vegetarian snack will make your belly rumble for more!

 If you want to learn more about air fryers be sure to visit our air fryer category page, there you will learn how to clean your air fryer and the most common air fryer mistakes!
 If you are ready to buy an air fryer, you can read air fryer reviews and learn about the best air fryers on the market!

 Needless to say, I was pretty excited when my mom got our family an air fryer for Christmas a couple of years back.
 It was something I had been wanting to experiment with ever since I’d first heard about it.
 We have been having SO much fun with airfryer recipes!

 WHAT CAN YOU ACTUALLY COOK IN AN AIR FRYER?

-The options of what you can cook in this amazing appliance are truly endless!
+Besides these air fryer zucchini coins, the options of what you can cook in this amazing appliance are truly endless!
 We’ve cooked tofu, potatoes, french fries, Brussel sprouts and more!
 Anything that your taste buds want to try straight out of the air fryer, give it a go!

 I have been experimenting with all types of food and some beautiful green tomatoes caught my eye at our local market.
 I just had to try them in the power air fryer!